Ore00/WWCode/ReadMe.md

 As a nonattender, I want information about where I can send a gift to the couple, so they will know I wish them well although I can’t attend

 To setup project:
-  rename file env_example.inc to env.inc
-  rename file
+  Create a database
-  rename file vendor/DBSettings_example.php to vendor/DBSettings.php
+  Add the tables using file setup/wwc_wedding.sql rename file env_example.inc to env.inc rename file rename file vendor/DBSettings_example.php to vendor/DBSettings.php